michaelnmmeyer/dharma/readme.md

 This is the newest code for the DHARMA project.

+## Installation

+`ICU` is required libicu-dev

+The following Python packages need to be installed with `pip`:

+	flask
+	PyICU
+	requests
+	saxonche
+	websockets

+`PyICU` wants all the ICU stuff to be installed, so install `libicu-dev` or `libicu-devel`, depending on the distribution.

 ##  Basic architecture

 The overall architecture is as simple as feasible.
 We store our data in a few